How to Use Vitamin C + Retinol in Your Skin Care Routine

 That process can also keep more water inside the skin, increasing your hydration.
 Retinol also helps exfoliate to constantly clear off the dead skin cells from the skin’s surface.

 Retinol can also help to trigger an increase in the production of collagen.
 That’s why so many consider it to be such an effective anti-aging skin care ingredient.
-This action method helps plump and firm the skin, leading to a decrease in the visibility of fine lines and wrinkles.
+This helps plump and firm the skin, leading to a decrease in the visibility of fine lines and wrinkles.

 Here are a few of the benefits that people can experience with topical retinol use: